 Let the nurse or doctor know straight away if you feel numbness or tingling sensations.
-It's easy to treat them, either by giving you a milky drink or by stopping the plasma exchange for about five minutes.
+It's easy to treat them by giving you a milky drink or calcium tablets, or by pausing the plasma exchange for five minutes.
 This is usually enough time for your body to readjust to the effects of citrate and for the symptoms to go away.

-If anything is worrying you about the procedure, speak to the nurse or doctor carrying out the treatment as they may be able to help.
-If you are anxious about needles, for example, it may be possible to have a local anaesthetic cream applied to numb the skin where the needles are put in.
+If anything is worrying you about the procedure, speak to the nurse or doctor giving you the treatment as they may be able to help.
+For example, if you are anxious about needles, it may be possible to have a local anaesthetic cream to numb the skin where the needles are put in.

 Some medicines can affect plasma exchange.
 Let your doctor or nurse know about any medications you are taking, including non-prescribed drugs such as complementary therapies and herbal drugs.